Detecting meV-Scale Dark Matter via Coherent Scattering with an Asymmetric Torsion Balance

 For a light bosonic DM that can scatter with a nucleon, the same interaction vertex also affects star cooling due to DM emission.
 The strongest constraint comes from the supernova SN1987A by requiring that the instantaneous luminosity of the DM emission should be lower than that of neutrinos\,\cite{Raffelt:1990yz, Olive:2007aj}.
-Taking the interaction $\mathcal L_\text{eff} = \bar n n \chi^2 / f_n + \bar p p \chi^2 / f_p$ with the same interaction strength for a neutron and a proton (i.e., $f_p$ = $f_n$) as an example, the DM cooling process imposes the constraint depicted by the grey shaded region in \gfig{fig:limit}.
-Moreover, such an interaction also alters the ratio of neutron and proton masses $m_n /m_p$, affecting the Big Bang Nucleosynthesis (BBN)\,\cite{Bouley:2022eer}.
+Taking the interaction $\mathcal L_\text{eff} = \bar n n \chi^2 / f_n + \bar p p \chi^2 / f_p$ with the same interaction strength for a neutron and a proton (i.e., $f_p$ = $f_n$) as an example, the DM cooling process imposes the constraint depicted by the grey shaded region in \gfig{fig:limit}, based on the limit established in Ref.~\cite{Olive:2007aj,Day:2023mkb}.
+Moreover, such an interaction also alters the effective mass of neutrons and protons, and consequently affects the helium abundance in the process of Big Bang Nucleosynthesis (BBN)\,\cite{Bouley:2022eer,Day:2023mkb}.
 The specific impact depends on how the DM couples to quarks ($m_i \chi^2 \bar{\psi}_i \psi_i/ \Lambda^2$ with $i = u, d$) and gluons ($\chi^2 G^{\mu \nu} G_{\mu \nu} / \Lambda^2$) in a UV-complete model.
 Different coupling methods in the UV model do not yield a significant difference, so we illustrate the constraint from the BBN on $\sigma_{\chi N}$ as shown by the diagonal line in the figure, assuming that all the DM-nucleon interactions arise from the DM-gluon coupling.
-Even after considering these astrophysical and cosmological constraints, the projected limit from our proposed experiment surpasses those in the mass range of $(10^{-5},\,10^3)$\,eV.
+Additionally, DM-photon coupling can be loop-induced from DM interactions with gluons, quarks, or nucleons~\cite{Cox:2024rew,Ge:2024cto}, leading to DM thermalization in the early Universe.
+To minimize contributions to $N_\mathrm{eff}$ and avoid impacting BBN, DM should decouple before BBN, requiring $\sigma_{\chi N} \lesssim 10^{-35} \, \mathrm{cm}^2$.
+DM-quark/gluon coupling can also contribute to meson decays.
+Constraints from $K^+$ decay on DM-quark interactions impose a bound of $\sigma_{\chi N} \lesssim 5 \times 10^{-39} \, \mathrm{cm}^2$~\cite{Cox:2024rew}.
+Even after considering these astrophysical and cosmological constraints, the projected sensitivity from our proposed experiment surpasses those in the mass range of $(10^{-3},\,1)$\,eV.